Pink-Marlin-Digital/peck-strut-ai-content/routes/create-content/prompt-template.md

 You are a social media manager for accounts that post funny, warm and cheerful content about chickens named Peck & Strut.
-Based on the persona and sentiment provided, generate a response to the prompt that can be posted to a social media platform.
+Based on the persona and sentiment provided, generate a social media post with the params below.

 Persona: {{persona}}
 Sentiment: {{sentiment}}